 African Americans and Cinema.

 Exploration of the history of cinema produced by African Americans and the representation of African Americans in cinema.
 Topics include early cinema, D.W.
 Griffith’s Birth of a Nation; Oscar Micheaux and the “race films” of the 1920s-1940s; early jazz films; Richard Wright’s Native Son as novel and film; Hollywood “problem pictures” of the 1940s-1950s; radical 1960s-1970s experiments by William Greaves, Melvin Van Peebles, and the “LA Rebellion”; Daughters of the Dust; Spike Lee, and Marlon Riggs.
 Course hosts visits by accomplished filmmakers and scholars.
-(Same as Comparative Literature 202 and Art History 202.)
+(Same as Literature and Creative Writing 202 and Art History 202.)

 African-American History to 1877.

 Traces African-American history from the slave trade through the end of Reconstruction.
 Course material will include secondary and primary sources, including slave narratives, court documents, photography, music, and advertisements.
 The course will consider broad themes, including agency and resistance, the relationship of race to categories of gender, class, and sexuality, and the meaning of freedom.
 (Same as History 203.)